openspending/community.openspending.org/meta/contact.md

 ## Get in touch

-OpenSpending is a project operated by the [Open Knowledge Foundation](http://okfn.org), an international non-profit organization.
-The OKF is a community-driven organization that aims to promote open knowledge and data.
+OpenSpending is a project operated by the [Open Knowledge Foundation](http://okfn.org), an international non-profit organisation.
+The OKF is a community-driven organisation that aims to promote open knowledge and data.
 We build tools and communities that enable the collaborative use and production of digital information.

 If you'd like to get in touch with the OKF generally, visit our [contact page](http://okfn.org/contact/).